Guyana says Venezuela navy evicted survey ship from its waters

-Guyana's foreign ministry said a Venezuelan naval vessel on Thursday ordered the RV Teknik Perdana to change course and stop surveying.
-The ministry said the ship, which was being used by Texas-based Anadarko Petroleum Corp, was then escorted to the Venezuelan island of Margarita.
+Guyana's foreign ministry said a Venezuelan naval vessel on Thursday ordered the RV Teknik Perdana to stop surveying and then escorted it to the Venezuelan island of Margarita.

-"The actions taken by the Venezuelan navy vessel constitute a serious threat to the peace of this sub-region," Guyana's foreign ministry said in a statement after Thursday's incident.
+"The actions taken by the Venezuelan navy vessel constitute a serious threat to the peace of this sub-region," Guyana's foreign ministry said in a statement.

-"It was then clear the vessel and its crew were not only being escorted out of Guyana's waters, but were under arrest.
-These actions by the Venezuelan naval vessel are unprecedented in Guyana-Venezuela relations," the statement said.
+"It was...clear the vessel and its crew were not only being escorted out of Guyana's waters, but were under arrest.
+These actions by the Venezuelan naval vessel are unprecedented."

 Oil companies have been increasingly interested in the northeastern shoulder of South America since a discovery off nearby French Guyana in 2011 that industry experts described as a game-changer for the region's energy prospects.